marbetschar/marco.betschart.name/projects/elementary-xrdesktop-support.md

 ---
-description: Get work done with the Linux desktop of elementary OS in Virtual and Augmented Reality (XR).
+description: Get work done on the Linux desktop - in Virtual or Augmented Reality (XR).
 tags:
   - vala
   - linux-desktop